AnthonyStembreit/Portfolio/README.md

 An up-to-date webpage that includes my contact info and displays info about my projects that is easy to access and aesthetically pleasing.

 ## User-Story
-As a job seeking student in Trilogies Coding Bootcamp,
+As a job seeking graduate from Trilogies Coding Bootcamp,

 I want a professional and polished website,